Menu

-Policies Play Critical Role in Reducing Asthma’s Burden on Low-Income, Communities of Color in California
+Community Health Workers Play Critical Role in Reducing Asthma’s Burden on Low-Income, Communities of Color

 Highlights

-PHI’s Regional Asthma Management & Prevention (RAMP) program helped to advance two new policies which play a critical role in sustaining the work of asthma home visiting programs and community health workers, and improving outcomes for patients with chronic asthma.
+PHI’s Regional Asthma Management & Prevention (RAMP) program helped to support and build the capacity of Community Health Workers who work closely with asthma home visiting programs and help to improve outcomes for patients with chronic asthma.

 $15M investment from the state for the Asthma Mitigation Project